BjoernLange/openhab-miele-cloud-binding-beta/README.md

 ### How can I see the raw status of my devices in the cloud?

 We wrote a [tutorial](https://github.com/BjoernLange/openhab-miele-cloud-binding-beta/blob/master/Query-Cloud-Status.md) on how to do this.

+### How can I check whether live updates from the cloud are working?

+We wrote a [tutorial](https://github.com/BjoernLange/openhab-miele-cloud-binding-beta/blob/master/Query-Live-Updates.md) on how to do this.